MordFustang21/go-test/README.md

 ## go-test

 go-test is a CLI to find and execute tests in a Go project.
+It's a wrapper around `go test` with some additional features.
+Such as the ability to find and execute subtests within table driven tests.
+You can also rerun your last test and track your test execution history.

 Notable features:
 - Find and execute tests in a Go project INCLUDING SUBTESTS
 - Easily test for coverage and then launch in a browser
 - Test execution history with re-run capability
-- Memory and CPU profiling (Flamegraph support coming soon)
+- Memory and CPU profiling (Flamegraph support coming somedayish)